sap-tutorials/Tutorials/tutorials/hcp-java-weatherapp-part4/hcp-java-weatherapp-part4.md

     ![](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-java-weatherapp-part4/e2e_04-3.png)

 4. Open the context menu on the **weatherapp** project in the Project Explorer and select the menu entry **Maven > Update Project…** (The first time you do this can take a bit longer, as Maven will download all the required build plugins and dependencies specified in the **pom.xml** file).
+Make sure your project is selected then click on **OK**.

 5. Select the **Run as > Maven build…** context menu of the **weatherapp** project and enter the following in the **Goals** field: `clean package install`.